DavidResin/sitsitex/src/data/song_files/en.md

 MIT was MIT when Harvard was a pup,
 And MIT will be MIT when Harvard's time is up,
-And any Harvard Son of a bitch who thinks he's in our class,
+And any Harvard son of a bitch who thinks he's in our class,
 Can pucker up his rosy lips and kiss the Beaver's ass.

 We are, we are, we are, we are...